hthreads/hthreads.github.io/classes/embedded-systems/labs/lab3/index.md

 2. Solid Red: Cars must stop.
 This signifies a cyclist/walker is in the crosswalk.
 3. Blinking Red: Cars must slow and look for cyclists/walkers.
 A blinking red occurs prior to and immediately following a solid red light.

+__NB:__ A button press in the second flashing state should not reset the stage.

 **Operation and control of the push button control box:**

 When a cyclist/walker pushes the button in the control box,